VasylPosmit/poetry-translations/poetry-translations/Dementiev.md

 Never, whatever regret for the root,
 Neither days had been lost nor the love had been burnt,
-Let another ingeniously playing the flute,
+Let another ingeniously play on the flute
-But the melody has been more geniously heard.
+A melody you more geniously heard.

 *Vasyl Posmitny
 2014-2017*